X

 If you don’t budget for your debt repayments it will impact on your credit score rating which will create problems further on down the line.
 A credit report gives lenders an insight in to your finances.
 Credit agencies provide each person with a credit score ranging from 0 to 1000.
 Lenders can use it to identify you and gain information on your borrowing accounts and whether you are up to-date with payments.
 Lenders will use the report and score to decide whether you are a reliable borrower.
 This is crucial when applying for a mortgage, car or any type of credit to pay for things.
 There are credit agencies who offer you the ability to check your score and print off a report for free.
 You can also use this report to see if someone has taken credit out in your name fraudulently.
 The three main credit reference agencies are Experian, Equifax and TransUnion.
 Some of them provide upgraded services for additional services like regular alerts to changes in your credit score.

-A word from the team: Greg Harris, Chartered Financial Planner
+A word from the team: Andy Lei, Chartered Financial Planner

 “If you don’t have a high enough credit score you will find it more difficult to secure loans for things like a mortgage.
 Not paying bills on time or not having a history of paying credit back are some of the things that effect your credit score.
 A good score is all about being organised and having good relationships with your banks and your lenders.
 Also make sure that mistakes on your report are corrected and removed.
 Ofcourse, if you reduce things like credit card or overdraft debt this too should improve your credit score.”